Artesians/TCL/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 Code name: Gimel.
 A high-purity Geo entity.Elemental hypostases are ultra-compact structures with a high mass.Concentrated elemental energy forms a solid shell around the core of the hypostasis, leaving only the core reactive to elemental stimuli.

 ## Weakspot Details
-* Can be made vulnerable much faster by destroying pillars using Starfell Sword at the start of the battle.

 > todo